gh4rib/pqpg/README.md

 Select **Option 15** to encrypt a file utilizing a single ephemeral KEM exchange without initializing the BoltDB state machine.
 Ideal for cold-storage backups.
 Select **Option 16** to extract a stateless payload.

+### 17 & 18.
+Zero-Knowledge Data Notary (Proof of Breach)

+Select **Option 17** to act as a Prover and generate a zk-SNARK proving possession of a targeted leak file or database.
+The engine processes the local file chunk-by-chunk inside a field-compliant MiMC Merkle tree, evaluates it against a targeted public root, and exports a standalone `.zkp` proof envelope containing the serialized cryptographic proofs and the verifying parameters.
+Select **Option 18** to act as an Auditor and verify a standalone proof.
+The verifier parses the proof envelope, extracts the circuit's verifying key, calculates its **SHA3-256 fingerprint** for human confirmation, and strictly checks the R1CS constraints to assert proof validity.

 ---

 ## Acknowledgements & Upstream Projects